ReVision-Implant/neural-simulation/docs/sphinx/source/bmtk/simulation.rst

 ------------------------------------------------------------------

 Generating the ``waveform.csv`` file is done with :py:mod:`waveform`.
-The main class is called :py:class:`waveform.CreateWaveform` and constructs the waveform from a piecewise description.
+The main class is called :py:class:`toolbox.waveform.CreateWaveform` and constructs the waveform from a piecewise description.

-.. autoclass:: waveform.CreateWaveform
+.. autoclass:: toolbox.waveform.CreateWaveform
   :no-index:

-There is an additional function :py:class:`waveform.CreateBlockWaveform` that can be used to more easily construct a waveform consisting of rectangular pulses.
+There is an additional function :py:class:`toolbox.waveform.CreateBlockWaveform` that can be used to more easily construct a waveform consisting of rectangular pulses.

-.. autofunction:: waveform.CreateBlockWaveform
+.. autofunction:: toolbox.waveform.CreateBlockWaveform
   :no-index:

 Running :py:mod:`waveform` will execute the lines below::